why shop manta sleep

 Stretch

-Stretching after a workout improves flexibility, helps your muscles recover and lessens soreness.
+Stretching after a workout improves flexibility, helps muscles recover and lessens soreness.

 When you stretch, target all major muscle groups.
-And hold each stretch for 15 to 30 seconds with 2 to 4 repetitions.
+Hold each stretch for 15 to 30 seconds with 2 to 4 repetitions.

 Foam Roll

 Foam rolling is a form of self-massage.
-It helps ease muscle soreness, repair your muscles and improves circulation.
+It helps ease muscle soreness, repair your muscles and improve circulation.
 It’s especially beneficial after a workout.

 All you need is a foam roller and enough floor space.
-Target specific areas of the body, rolling back and forth over the muscles.
+Target specific body areas, rolling back and forth over the muscles.

 But be careful the first time as it can be painful.